Check out our article about how to prepare for a phone interview.

 We have helped over 1,000 people land great jobs, including countless phone screen and interview preparations.
 So, we wanted to share some of our top tips on how to prepare for a phone interview so you can go in with confidence.

 Just like any other interview, you need to do research before your phone screen so that you have a good understanding of the company’s mission, values, and products.

 Knowledge of the company mission will help you when you talk about yourself, in your elevator pitch (introduction) and throughout the behavioral questions.
-You want to connect your experience and goals to the company’s values so they know you are a good culture fit.
+The reasoning?
+You want to connect your experience and goals to the company’s values.
+This helps them know you are a good culture fit.
 Check out the company’s About page, Culture page, and Jobs/Careers page for information on what they look for in a good candidate and team member.

 You should also make sure you have a good sense of the products that the company works on.
 A lot of people skip this step when they are interviewing with big tech companies because they already use the products.
-While it is beneficial for you to be a user of the product, so much so that you should consider downloading the app or signing up before interviewing, you should also make sure you read about each product on their website to get a better understanding of the history and goals.
-You should be able to speak intelligently about how you can drive impact, especially if you are applying for a specific product team, like Oculus at Facebook.
+And, of course, it is beneficial for you to be a user of the product.
+We actually recommend that you download the app or sign up before interviewing.
+But, you should also make sure you read about each product on their website to get a better understanding of the history and goals.
+You need to speak intelligently about how you can drive impact, especially if you are applying for a specific product team, like Oculus at Facebook.

 For more information on how to research a company to prepare for interviews, check out our guide.